 A member is directed to the Save-the-Sale core page when they click on a Membership Level cancellation link.
 This page provides you with an opportunity to make a special offer to the member prior to their cancellation.

 When a member clicks the Logout link, they are directed to the Logout core page.
-This page logs the member out and displays a message confirming that they have been logged out.
+This page logs the member out of the site and displays a confirmation message.
 There is one default Logout core page.
 You may create additional Logout pages tailored to specific Membership Levels which can be useful if you want to display specific information to members based on their Membership Level after they've been logged out.
-You may add a link to this page anywhere on your site using the appropriate SmartTag or take advantage of the login/logout feature to dynamically display the link in your menu depending on wether the member is already logged in or out.
+You may add a link to this page anywhere on your site using the appropriate SmartTag or take advantage of the login/logout feature to dynamically display the link in your menu depending on whether the member is already logged in or out.

 All members are directed to one Error core page when they attempt to view a page that they do not currently have access to.
 This page will automatically output a relevant error message based on the specific error scenario that occurred.
-You may customize error messages on this page.
+You may Customize Error Messages on the Error Core Page.

 Push Notifications are designed to send emails, connect with Zapier or call a custom script when specific events occur in MemberMouse.
 You will select an event, such as Payment Received, and then specify an action such as: send an email to a member, send an email to someone on your team, connect with Zapier to trigger an integration with over 500 applications, or call a custom script in order to perform a custom action.

 SmartTags are shortcodes that perform dynamic actions on your site without the use of programming.
 We have an extensive list of SmartTags with many capabilities, click here for details.
 For example, you may use a SmartTag to include member information, such as their first name using the [MM_Member_Data] SmartTag or to display content specific to a member’s Membership Level using the [MM_Member_Decision] SmartTag.